flow-lab/go-lambda-template/README.md

 ## Usage

-Generate a new SAM based Serverless App: `cookiecutter gh:flow-lab/go-lambda-template`.
+Generate a new AWS Go Lambda: `cookiecutter gh:flow-lab/go-lambda-template`.

 You'll be prompted a few questions to help this cookiecutter template to scaffold this project and after its completed you should see a new folder at your current path with the name of the project you gave as input.